Dinna-ux/sqlalchemy-challenge/README.md

 4. Access the API endpoints as described in the Flask Routes section of `app.py`.

 ## Acknowledgments
-- Dataset provided by the University of Oregon.
+- Dataset provided from external sources.
 - Inspiration and guidance from the SQLAlchemy and Flask documentation.